Commercial Rate Summary

 General Service < 100kWh use per hour: "GS-1" Rate 20/21

 Available for all non-residential members for single phase and multi-phase service up to 100 kVa transformer, with a single point of delivery.
-Our Service Availability Charge covers the fixed cost to provide service to our members at $1.18 per day, which allows us to have a lower price per kWh delivered to our members (multi-phase has a higher minimum charge).
-The rate is priced for winter and summer season rate, as our wholesale cost of power is higher in the summer time.
-All kWh purchased are at the same price.
+Our Service Charge covers the fixed cost to provide service to our members at $1.60 per day, which allows us to have a lower price per kWh delivered to our members (multi-phase has a higher minimum charge).

 General Service Time of Day < 100kWh use per hour: Rate 82/83 "GS-TOD"